kubernetes/community/contributors/design-proposals/statefulset-update.md

    1. `.Spec.UpdateStratgegy.Parition` is not nil, and
    `.Spec.UpdateStrategy.Partition.Ordinal` not in the sequence `(0,.Spec.Replicas)`.
+1. The API Server will fail validation on any update to a StatefulSetStatus object if any of the following conditions are true.
+    1. `.Status.Replicas` is negative.
+    1. `.Status.ReadyReplicas` is negative or greater than `.Status.Replicas`.
+    1. `.Status.CurrentReplicas` is negative or greater than `.Status.Replicas`.
+    1. `.Stauts.UpdateReplicas` is negative or greater than `.Status.Replicas`.

 ## Kubectl
 Kubectl will  use the `rollout` command to control and provide the status of StatefulSet updates.